 Prasanta Chandra Mahalanobis

 Eminent scientist and statistician, Prasanta Chandra Mahalanobis was born on 29th June 1893 in Calcutta (Kolkata), West Bengal.
 He is famous for introducing the statistical measure known as Mahalanobis distance.
 He was the founder of the Indian Statistical Institute, along with being one of the members of the first Planning Commission of independent India.
-He has huge contributions to large-scale sample survey designing and the study of anthropometry in India.
+He has made huge contributions to large-scale sample survey designing and the study of anthropometry in India.
 The father of modern statistics in India died on 28th June 1972.

 Subhramanyan Chandrashekhar

 Subrahmanyan Chandrashekhar was an astrophysicist and Indian scientist who was awarded the Nobel Prize in 1983.
-He received the Nobel prize for his contribution to the study of physical processes necessary for the structure and evolution of stars.
+He received the Nobel Prize for his contribution to the study of physical processes necessary for the structure and evolution of stars.
 His most famous discovery was that massive stars could collapse under their gravity to reach infinite densities.
 These collapsed stars are known as neutron stars or black holes, as we may call them today.

 Birbal Sahni